Read time: 3 minutes

 - You may be asked to avoid eating or drinking if a caesarean birth is likely.

-- Your partner is likely to need snacks too, and you may not want them to leave you to go in search of food.
-Pack plenty.
+Labour can be long and unpredictable, sometimes lasting 24 hours or more.
+If you have your baby in hospital, you may have a longer stay than expected.
+Your partner is likely to need snacks too, and you may not want them to leave you to go in search of food.

 Questions about feeding and nutrition?